Atolls of the Maldives: Neighbouring island groups

 The Chagos group is a combination of different coralline structures.
-Unlike in the Maldives there is not a clearly discernible pattern of arrayed atolls, which makes the whole archipelago look somewhat chaotic.
+Unlike in the Maldives there is not a clearly discernible pattern of arrayed atolls.

 However, one of the atolls of the Chagos, Peros Banhos, is very similar in structure to the typical Maldive atoll.
 Although it is rather small by Maldive standards, it is the largest emerged atoll in the Chagos.
 Peros Banhos is approximately as large as Northern Nilandhe Atoll.

 Historic nomenclature

 The earliest mention of all the names of the atolls of the Maldives is in describing the Deeva Mahal Kingdom of King Koimala Siri Mahaabarana around 1117 A.D.
 He was the first king to rule over the whole of Maldives.
 His kingdom was referred to as being Malikaddu dhemedhu- or 'all that lies between the Maliku and Addu.
 He fought against the Raja Dada Indians to claim the two northernmost atolls for the newly formed Maldivian kingdom.
 All 14 atolls of his kingdom from the north to south were then named as follows: